furlongm/openvpn-monitor/README.md

 Edit `/var/www/html/openvpn-monitor/openvpn-monitor.conf` to match your site.

-You should now be able to navigate to `http://myipaddress/openvpn-monitor`
+You should now be able to navigate to `http://myipaddress/openvpn-monitor/`

+Note the trailing slash, the images may not appear without it.

 ### Debugging